Icelandair (FI) Flight Delay Compensation

 Icelandair (FI) Flight Delay / Cancellation Compensation

-In case if you have been travelling by IcelandAir or Air Iceland, and the flight happened to be excessively late said for more than 3 hours or had been cancelled without prior notice then according to the European Union Air passenger rights i.e., EC 261/2004 Regulations, EU air passenger has the right to claim up to 600€ from the airlines.
+In case if you have been traveling by IcelandAir or Air Iceland, and the flight happened to be excessively delayed more than 3 hours or had been canceled without prior notice then according to the European Union Air passenger rights i.e., EC 261/2004 Regulations, EU air passenger has the right to claim up to 600€ from the airlines.

 Whom to approach if the airline doesn’t help with reimbursement or compensation?